Luzifer/ots/README.md

 Front-end application is available at `http://localhost:15641/`.

-Run `make download_libs` to propagate all required/compiled CSS and fonts.

 ## Localize to your own language

 If you want to help translating the application to your own language please see the [`i18n.yaml`](https://github.com/Luzifer/ots/blob/master/i18n.yaml) file from this repository and translate the English strings inside.
 Afterwards please [open an issue](https://github.com/Luzifer/ots/issues/new) and attach your translation including the information which language you translated the strings into.